-\end{theorem}
+\end{Theorem}

-\subsection{Comparison with previous provable sieving algorithms \cite{2010_MV,2009_PS,2015_ADRS}}
+\subsection{{Comparison} with previous provable sieving algorithms \cite{2010_MV,2009_PS,2015_ADRS}}

-In the Euclidean norm with parameters $\gamma=0.645, \xi=0.946$ and $A=2^{0.599}$ we get a space and time complexity of $2^{2.25n+o(n)}$, while the List Sieve Birthday \cite{2011_HPS,2009_PS} has a space and time complexity of $2^{1.233n+o(n)}$ and $2^{2.465n+o(n)}$ respectively.
-We can also use a different sieve in the second level like List Sieve \cite{2010_MV} etc which work in $\ell_2$ norm and are faster than AKS sieve.
-We can expect to get better running time.
+In the Euclidean norm with parameters $\gamma=0.645, \xi=0.946$ and $A=2^{0.599}$, we obtain a space and time complexity of $2^{2.25n+o(n)}$, while the List Sieve Birthday \cite{2011_HPS,2009_PS} has space and time complexities of $2^{1.233n+o(n)}$ and $2^{2.465n+o(n)}$, respectively.
+We can also use a different sieve in the second level, such as List Sieve \cite{2010_MV}, etc., which works in $\ell_2$ norm and is faster than the AKS sieve.
+We can therefore expect to achieve a better running time.

-The Discrete Gaussian based sieving algorithm of Aggarwal et al. \cite{2015_ADRS} with a time complexity of $2^{n+o(n)}$ perform better than both our sieving techniques.
-But their algorithm works for the Euclidean norm and to the best of our knowledge it has not been generalised to any other norm.
+The Discrete Gaussian-based sieving algorithm of Aggarwal et al. \cite{2015_ADRS} with a time complexity of $2^{n+o(n)}$ performs better than both our sieving techniques.
+However, their algorithm works for the Euclidean norm and, to the best of our knowledge, it has not been generalized to any other norm.

-\section{Approximation algorithms for $\svpp$ and $\cvpp$}
+\section{Approximation Algorithms for $\svpp$ and $\cvpp$}

-\subsection{Algorithm for approximate $\svpp$}

-In this section we show how to adopt our sieving techniques to approximation algorithms for $\svpp$ and $\cvpp$.
-The analysis and explanations are similar to that given in \cite{2018_AM2}.
+In this section, we show how to adopt our sieving techniques to approximation algorithms for $\svpp$ and $\cvpp$.
+The analysis and explanations are similar to that given in~\cite{2018_AM2}.
 For completeness, we give a brief outline.

+\subsection{Algorithm for Approximate $\svpp$}